The anomalous $Zb\bar{b}$ couplings at the HERA and EIC

 We now give a detailed analysis on how $\kappa_V$ and $\kappa_A$ can appear in the SSA $A_e^b$.
 First of all, the numerator of Eq.~\eqref{eq:asy} takes a form of helicity difference.
 Taking helicity difference of the incoming lepton is equivalent to inserting one $\gamma_5$ matrix.
 Hence, a non-zero $A_e^b$ can only occur with the presence of some parity-violating structures (involving $Z$ boson couplings) in the diagrams; specifically, they can be \begin{itemize} \item in the $\gamma Z$ interference diagrams,

 \item and in the $Z$-only diagrams,

 \end{itemize} where $\kappa_{V,A}$ should be interpreted as being multiplied by $g_{V,A}^b$, respectively.
 Since $g_V^e \ll g_A^e$ and $Z$-only diagrams are suppressed by one more power of $Z$ propagator, the most dominant term is $g_A^e \cdot \kappa_V$ in the $\gamma Z$ interference diagrams.
 Furthermore, the $g_V^e \cdot \kappa_A$ term in $\gamma Z$ channel and $\kappa_V \kappa_A$ term in $ZZ$ channel are associated with $F_3$ structure function, which involves the convolution of the difference between quark and antiquark PDFs $f_q - f_{\bar{q}}$.
 Both at leading-order (LO) and next-to-leading order (NLO), the quark parton out of the proton is identical to the quark directly interacting with the vector boson in the Feynman diagrams, so $q = b$, and $f_b - f_{\bar{b}} = 0$ exactly.
 Hence, those terms linear with $\kappa_A$ vanish up to NLO.
 At NNLO, $q$ can be other quark flavor, and $f_b - f_{\bar{b}}$ is not zero due to DGLAP evolution effect~\cite{Moch:2004pa,Catani:2004nc}, and thus the contribution from the $\kappa_A$-linear terms starts to be non-zero, though small.
 Therefore, we conclude that \textit{the numerator in Eq.~\eqref{eq:asy} dominantly depends linearly on $\kappa_V$ through $\gamma Z$ interference diagrams.} The dependence on $\kappa_A$ is suppressed by small $g_V^e$, or $Z$ propagator, or higher-order effects.
 The denominator in Eq.~\eqref{eq:asy} is dominated by $\gamma$-only diagrams, and does not affect this conclusion.
+In the following numerical analysis, we have included the full NNLO QCD corrections, with both the $\kappa_V$ and $\kappa_A$ dependence included, and verified that the contribution from $\kappa_A$ to $A_e^b$ is negligible.

 We note that although we are interested in comparing to the $b$-tagged cross section only, both light and heavy quarks can contribute to the measured value of $A_e^b$ in practice.
 This arises from the imperfect jet tagging efficiency, which is dependent on the jet transverse momentum and rapidity observed in the final state.
 It has been shown at the LHC~\cite{Chatrchyan:2012jua} that when the $b$-jet tagging efficiency $(\epsilon_b)$ is within [0.5,~0.7], the misidentification probability of a light quark as a $b$-jet $(\epsilon_q^b)$ can be $[10^{-3},~10^{-2}]$, and the misidentification probability of a $c$ quark as a $b$-jet $(\epsilon_c^b)$ is in [0.03,~0.2].
 Importantly, these probabilities are not very sensitive to the kinematics of the jets~\cite{Chatrchyan:2012jua}.
 Therefore, although the detectors and jets' kinematic distributions are different between the LHC and HERA or EIC, the tagging efficiencies at the LHC can serve as a good reference that can be used to estimate the expected sensitivity of the $Zb\bar{b}$ coupling from the $A_e^b$ measurement at HERA or EIC.
 In this study, we hence adopt two sets of benchmark tagging efficiencies as